 The new law still exempts pickup truck drivers who use their vehicles for agricultural purposes.
 However, all other pickup truck drivers including those who use their vehicles for work or for commuting purposes, will have to begin buckling up immediately.

-The Atlanta injury lawyers at the Katz Law Firm represent injured victims of auto accidents in and around the metro Atlanta area, and across Georgia.
+The Atlanta injury lawyers at the Katz Personal Injury Lawyers represent injured victims of auto accidents in and around the metro Atlanta area, and across Georgia.